 The dark nun’s habit dropped from her as if by magic, and she stood there in the radiance of her white body.
 She reached for her veil which was wrapped around her face, head, and neck, and unwound it.
 It sank to the floor.
 A mass of dark hair fell in great profusion over her shoulders, breasts, and hips, but before Fridolin could even glance at her face he was seized by irresistible arms, torn away, and pushed to the door.
 A moment later he found himself in the entryway.
 The door fell shut behind him; a masked servant brought him his fur and helped him put it on, and the outer door opend.
 As though driven by an invisible force, he hurried out.

 The film has a woman who offers herself for sacrifice as well, but there are no protests from Fridolin, no attempts at gallantry, no expression of desire for this woman which requires him saving her.
 The nature of the sacrifice in the two works is different as well; the movie implies that her life will be taken, while in the story, the redemption will take place through this woman being ravaged sexually by the cavaliers: “Here I am, take me – all of you!”
 So we again have another paradox of the house.
-After the partygoers dressed as holy figures, the lust ridden men as cavaliers, a wanton woman who acts virtuously, there is now a holy redemption done through debauchery.
+The partygoers are dressed as holy figures, the lust ridden men as cavaliers, and then we have a wanton woman who acts virtuously, and now there is now a holy redemption through debauchery.

 The servant replied with a wave of his hand so little servantlike that any objection was out of the question.
 The coachman’s ridiculously high top hat towered into the night sky.
 The wind blew gusts; violet clouds flew across the sky.
 In view of his experience tonight, Fridolin could not fool himself into thinking that he was free to do anything but step into the carriage, which started off the moment he was inside.